Java programming

 2.2.
 Install Java on Ubuntu

-2.4.
+2.3.
+Install Java on MS Windows 2.4.
 Installation problems and other operating systems

 2.5.
 Validate installation